Henri Rousseau: Career

 Tiger in a Tropical Storm (Surprised!)
 (1891) was the first of many jungle scenes for which Rousseau is best known.

-From 1886, he exhibited regularly in the Salon des Indépendants, and, although his work was not placed prominently, it drew an increasing following over the years.
+Rousseau did not travel and most of the jungles he painted were on display in the Natural History Museum and the botanical garden in Paris.
+From 1886, he exhibited regularly in the Salon des indépendants.
+Although his work was not placed prominently, it drew an increasing following over the years.
 Tiger in a Tropical Storm (Surprised!) was exhibited in 1891, and Rousseau received his first serious review when the young artist Félix Vallotton wrote: "His tiger surprising its prey ought not to be missed; it's the alpha and omega of painting."
 Yet it was more than a decade before Rousseau returned to depicting his vision of jungles.

 In 1893, Rousseau moved to a studio in Montparnasse where he lived and worked until his death in 1910.
-In 1897, he produced one of his most famous paintings, La Bohémienne endormie (The Sleeping Gypsy).
+In 1897, he produced one of his most famous paintings, The Sleeping Gypsy, which is now on display in the Barnes Foundation.

-In 1905, Rousseau's large jungle scene The Hungry Lion Throws Itself on the Antelope was exhibited at the Salon des Indépendants near works by younger leading avant-garde artists such as Henri Matisse, in what is now seen as the first showing of The Fauves.
+In 1905, Rousseau's large jungle scene The Hungry Lion Throws Itself on the Antelope was exhibited at the Salon des indépendants near works by younger leading avant-garde artists such as Henri Matisse, in what is now seen as the first showing of The Fauves.
 Rousseau's painting may even have influenced the naming of the Fauves.
 In 1907, he was commissioned by artist Robert Delaunay's mother, Berthe, Comtesse de Delaunay, to paint The Snake Charmer.